Directory of exchange schemes from policy to academia

 Type of exchange: Capacity building

-About the scheme: The AI Fundamentals programme is designed for civil servants of any grade involved in AI regulation, strategy, or systems.
-With the rapid proliferation of AI tools and systems, governments face significant public policy challenges and opportunities.
-Civil servants must navigate uncertainties around regulating AI’s societal use while harnessing its transformative potential to improve the design and delivery of public services.
-Central government departments occupy a pivotal role, both as regulators of AI adoption and as major users and developers of AI technologies across their operations and public services.
-There is one half-day class per week for the duration of the 8 weeks.
+About the scheme: The AI Fundamentals programme is an 8-week course designed for civil servants of all grades who work on AI regulation, strategy, or systems.
+As AI tools and technologies advance, governments face both significant policy challenges and new opportunities.
+Civil servants must balance the complexities of regulating AI’s societal impact with the need to harness its transformative potential to improve public services.
+The programme consists of one half-day class per week.

 Scheme owner: Imperial College London